-The framework for governance and accountability is set by the 1998 Bank of England Act.
-In some respects the framework was modified by the 2009 Banking Act.
+The framework for governance and accountability is set by the 1998 Bank of England Act, as amended by the 2009 Banking Act and the 2012 Financial Services Act.

 The Court of Directors